Exoscale / compute

 Instance Pools

 Learn how to use Instance Pools on Exoscale Compute.
-Group identical compute instances automatically.
+Group identical Compute instances automatically.
 Scale up and down dynamically.

 Network Load Balancer

-A Network Load Balancer is a Layer 4 load balancer that distributes incoming traffic to compute instances managed by an Instance Pool
+A Network Load Balancer is a Layer 4 load balancer that distributes incoming traffic to Compute instances managed by an Instance Pool.

 SSH Keypairs

-SSH Keypairs are a convenient way to secure access to your Exoscale instances instead of using passwords.
-Learn how to use SSH Keypairs.
+SSH keypairs are a convenient way to secure access to your Exoscale instances instead of using passwords.
+Learn how to use SSH keypairs.

 Security Groups and Firewalling